IBM/aspera-cli/README.erb.md

 * `never` : preview is generated only if it does not exist already
 * `mtime` : preview is generated only if the original file is newer than the existing

+Deletion of preview for deleted source files: not implemented yet.

+If the `scan` or `events` detection method is used, then the option : `skip_folders` can be used to skip some folders.
+It expects a list of path starting with slash, use the `@json:` notation, example:

+```
+$ <%=cmd%> preview scan --skip-folders=@json:'["/not_here"]'
+```

+The option `folder_reset_cache` forces the node service to refresh folder contents using various methods.

+### Files types

+Not all file types support preview: only those file types being able to be rendered are supported:

+* image
+* video
+* office
+* pdf
+* plaintext

+File type is primarily base on file extension detected by the node API and translated info a mime type returned by the node API.
+Optionally, the tool can also locally detect the mime type using option: validate_mime=yes

+To avoid generation for some types, specify a list using option `skip_types`.

+Two types of preview can be generated:

+  * png: thumbnail
+  * mp4: video preview (only for video)

 ### Access to original files and preview creation

 Standard open source tools are used to create thumnails and video previews.
 Those tools require that original files are accessible in the local file system and also write generated files on the local file system.
-The tool provides 2 ways to read and write files with the parameter: `--file-access`
+The tool provides 2 ways to read and write files with the option: `file_access`

 If the preview generator is run on a system that has direct access to the file system, then the value `local` can be used.
+In this case, no transfer happen, source files are directly read from the storage, and preview files are directly written to the storage.

 If the preview generator does not have access to files on the file system (it is remote, no mount, or is an object storage), then the original file is first downloaded, then the result is uploaded, use method `remote`.

-### Options

-To skip some folders, use the option : `--skip-folders`, note that it expects a list of path starting with slash, use the `@json:` notation, example:

-```
-$ <%=cmd%> preview scan --skip-folders=@json:'["/not_here"]'
-```

 ### <a name="prev_ext"></a>External tools: Linux